Pyrocent/garbatella-elegant-apartment.com/README.md

 ![thumbnail](https://github.com/user-attachments/assets/cbd2ecaa-bd25-4360-bf92-eb0e0e946eee)

-This is a site for an holiday home in Rome, situated in the "Garbatella" neighborhood.
+This is a web site for a holiday home in Rome, situated in the "Garbatella" neighborhood.

-It was developed using the following languages:
+It was developed by using the following languages:

 *for the backend*